dinozio-design/CH01-test/README.md

 I used files and resources provided by BCS : GitLab repo UTOR-VIRT-FSF-PT-04-2023-U-LOLC

 #### Authors Notes:
-_This README and accompanying repo have been broiught to you by:_ <br>
+_This README and accompanying repo have been brought to you by:_ <br>
 © Sam Azimi - 2023 CodeCamp Studen.